 The HCFSA administrator is PayFlex.
-The PayFlex website allows you to check contributions and account balances, view claim information, verify eligible expenses, download forms, access "Frequently Asked Questions (FAQs)," and manage direct deposit.
+PayFlex's Web site, www.mypayflex.com, allows you to check contributions and account balances, view claim information, verify eligible expenses, download forms, access "Frequently Asked Questions (FAQs)," and manage direct deposit.

-Option Who Can Be Reimbursed Key Features FSA your: Spouse Children and young adults Parents Other dependents, if you claim them as dependents on your federal income Deposit up to \$5,000 a year Pre-tax contributions Have until March 15 to use your prior year's balance Have until June 15 to file claims for previous year's eligible expenses tax return Eligible dependents do not have to be covered under your medical, dental or vision plan to be eligible for reimbursement If both you and your spouse are employed by AA, both employees may each deposit up to \$5,000 in an HCFSA
+Option Who Can Be Reimbursed Key Features Health Care FSA You can be reimbursed for expenses for your: Spouse Children and young adults Parents Other dependents, if you claim them as dependents on your federal income tax return Domestic Partners and their dependents are not considered eligible dependents, per IRS regulations Deposit up to \$5,000 a year Pre-tax contributions Have until March 15 to use your prior year's balance Have until June 15 to file claims for previous year's eligible expenses Eligible dependents do not have to be covered under your medical, dental or vision plan to be eligible for reimbursement If both you and your spouse are employed by AA, both employees may each deposit up to \$5,000 in an HCFSA